How to kill a trout?

 Some anglers keep their trout alive while they fish.
 There are several ways to do that.
 The kindest way is probably in a live bait tank or storage cage.

-I have never used this method, I prefer to kill my trout as quickly and cleanly as possible then store it somewhere cool.
-There is no need to prolongs the trout death.
+I have never used this method, I prefer to kill my trout as quickly and cleanly as possible than store it somewhere cool.
+There is no need to prolongs the trout’s death.